ARIA APG.

 While it’s potentially clearer, it does rely on state reflection, which is undesirable imo, it also doesn’t match most other elements on the web (aside from dialog and details).

-also apply if an explicit aria-pressed attribute is applied to elements with a role button?- I’m not aware of any other state pseudo doing this?
+also apply if an explicit aria-pressed attribute is applied to elements with a role button?

 Should this fire an event?
 If so, which?